fg2it/grafana-on-raspberry/wheezy/v3.1.1/README.md

 ### Phantomjs
 The expected version of Phantomjs by the npm module phantomjs-prebuild is now 2.1.1.
 Once your phantomjs binary have this version, no other changes are required for this part.
 So no additional step to finish the install of the npm module.

 ### node-sass
-This is the nasty part on wheezy
+This is the nasty part on wheezy.

 As stated in [Grafana 3.0 Beta Released blog post](http://grafana.org/blog/2016/03/31/grafana-3-0-beta-released.html) the UI moved from bootstrap to a custom sets of sass foundation.